VeraPrinsen/VeraPrinsen.github.io/.github/ISSUE_TEMPLATE/botc.md

 ---
 name: 'Blood on the Clocktower'
 about: Submit this issue if you have a suggestion for the Blood on the Clocktower app
-title: 'Blood on the Clocktower: '
+title: ''
 labels: 'BloodOnTheClocktower'
 assignees: ''

 ---

-Request to add new interactions to the list.
+If you want to request to add a new interactions to the list.
 Please provide the following information:

 ```
 {